TeteStorm/TaskExamples/README.md

 ## Benchmark results

 A benchmark is a set of measurements related to the performance of a piece of code in an application and can helps you to identify portions of code that need be refactoring.
-It is essential to understanding the performance metrics of the methods in your application.
-It is always a good approach to have the metrics at hand when you’re optimizing code.
-It is very important for us to know if the changes made in the code has improved or worsened the performance.
+Is essential  understanding the performance metrics of the methods in your application and it is always a good approach to have the metrics at hand when you’re optimizing code.
+Also it is very important for us to know if the changes made in the code has improved or worsened the performance.

 ![image](https://user-images.githubusercontent.com/8992182/147397635-15d874fa-7195-4689-a035-9c18edbd2a18.png)